revett/go-yt-comments/README.md

 ## Credentials

-You will need a YouTube API key, see the [docs](https://developers.google.com/youtube/v3/docs/).
+You will need a YouTube API token, see the [docs](https://developers.google.com/youtube/v3/docs/).

 ## Other